The End of the Pirates

 A mixed blessing

-For the Musicians’ Union the advent of Radio 1 was something of a mixed blessing more helpful hints.
+For the Musicians’ Union the advent of Radio 1 was something of a mixed blessing.
 On the one hand, it was welcomed as part of the moves to curtail the pirates whose presence the Union had opposed on both practical and ideological grounds.

 From the former perspective, the pirates were playing an unlimited number of records, which the MU still viewed as depriving live musicians of work.
 Prior to the pirates, only the BBC (which held a monopoly) was broadcasting records and the quantity was restricted by a series of “needletime” agreements.